HaraldHofstaetter/Flows.jl/README.md

 This is a new experimental version, which implements symbolic manipulations of Lie derivatives and exponentials of Lie derivatives.
-It allows to transform Lie calculus expressions into corresponding expressions consisting only of (Frèchet derivatives of) vector fields and flows, see the examples below.
+It allows to transform Lie calculus expressions into corresponding expressions consisting only of (Fréchet derivatives of) vector fields and flows, see the examples below.

 Flows.jl is based on a reimplementation of [old Perl code](https://github.com/HaraldHofstaetter/Flows.jl/tree/master/perl),